 Editor’s Note: Ahn Hak-sop was an officer in the Korean People’s Army of the Democratic People’s Republic of Korea (DPRK, or North Korea) during the Korean War.
 In 1952, he was captured by the United States and its proxy forces while on his way to a meeting in the southern part of Korea.
 He served decades as an unconverted political prisoner before finally winning release in 1995.
 Today, he is still active as a peace and reunification activist in the Republic of Korea (ROK, or South Korea).
 Derek Ford of Liberation School interviewed Mr. Ahn in November 2019 at a peace church in the Civilian Control Zone just south of the 38th parallel that divides the Korean peninsula.

-Originally published in January 2020, we’re republishing this article on June 25, 2021, on the 71st anniversary of the beginning of the Korean War.
+Originally published in January 2020, we’re republishing this article on June 27, 2022, on the 69th anniversary of the armistice agreement ending military action in the U.S. war against Korea.

 Liberation School: Thank you so much for speaking with us today, Mr. Ahn.
 It’s wonderful to see you again.
 To begin, can you tell us about how you got involved with the Korean struggle for peace, independence, and reunification?